-Unfortunately, despite some tremendous accomplishments, several federal projects and programs began to irrevocably change communities.
+Unfortunately, despite some tremendous accomplishments, several federal projects and programs began to irrevocably alter communities.
 Neighborhoods were demolished, historic buildings razed, archeological sites destroyed, bypasses cut through landscapes – and citizens found themselves with no voice and no means to stop it.
-In short, federal dollars were being used to destroy our nation’s history – and there was no process to even consider the impact.
+In short, federal dollars were being used to destroy our nation’s history – and there was no process in place to evaluate impact.

-In 1966, the National Historic Preservation Act (NHPA) changed all of that.
-Congress declared that:
+In 1966, the National Historic Preservation Act (NHPA) changed all of that, when Congress declared:

 Section 106 of the NHPA requires that before any federal agency issues a permit, provides funding, or directly completes an “undertaking,” it must consider the impact to our historic resources.
 Further, it established the Advisory Council on Historic Preservation (a cabinet-level body of presidentially appointed citizens, experts in the field, and federal, state and local government representatives) which must be given reasonable opportunity to comment.